FOR FREE PEOPLE

 When Dana told her mother what had happened, her mother drove back to the school and asked the teacher, who admitted that the classroom exchange had occurred.
 Dana’s mother asked the teacher what “Israel and Palestine” had to do with the sixth-grade curriculum.
 The teacher claimed she couldn’t teach ancient civilizations without talking about the Palestinians.
 Dana’s mother knew the lesson offered neither historical nor archaeological evidence to tie the modern Palestinian national identity back to antiquity.
 But teachers today often consume and regurgitate anachronistic propaganda uncritically.

-I spoke to a San Francisco middle schooler, “Zoe,” who told me her ethnic studies teacher so relentlessly preached anti-Israel lessons, and the school was so engulfed in anti-Israel propaganda, that it changed how students treated her.
+I spoke to a San Francisco middle schooler, “Zoe,” who told me her ethnic studies teacher so relentlessly preached anti-Israel sentiment, and the school was so engulfed in anti-Israel propaganda, that it changed how students treated her.
 Zoe told me one classmate came up to her and said: “A Zionist is someone who wants Palestinians dead.”
 Zoe replied, “That is actually not what it means at all.”

 Ilana Pearlman of Berkeley is a midwife who has three Jewish children.
 Her son “Danny,” who was a student at Berkeley High School, told her that after October 7, a teacher used the school’s printing press to make “Free Palestine” T-shirts that were then distributed to students.